top of page

 Stipend: Haythorn Ranch will pay a monthly stipend estimated at $2,100.00/month.

 General work hours: The typical work week is 6:30 a.m. – 6:00 p.m.
 Monday through Saturday.
 Hours may vary depending on the season and activities.
-The regular day off is Sundays with some Saturdays possibly.
+The regular day off is Sundays, with some Saturdays possible.

-Housing and Meals: A fully furnished bunkhouse is provided on the ranch and has a kitchen, wireless internet, and laundry available.
+Housing and Meals: A fully furnished bunkhouse is provided on the ranch, complete with a kitchen, wireless internet, and laundry facilities.
 Some daily meals will be provided.
 An intern who enjoys cooking can assist in cooking ranch meals.

 Horse: A horse is allowed with prior approval.